NixOS/nix/maintainers/README.md

 ### Tasks

+- Establish, communicate, and maintain a technical roadmap
+- Improve documentation targeted at contributors
+  - Record architecture and design decisions
   - Elaborate contribution guides and abide to them
-- Improve documentation targeted to contributors
+  - Define and assert quality criteria for contributions
 - Maintain the issue tracker and triage pull requests
-- Help competent contributors succeed with their pull requests
+- Help contributors succeed with pull requests that address roadmap milestones
+- Manage the release lifecycle
+- Regularly publish reports on work done
+- Engage with third parties in the interest of the project
 - Ensure the required maintainer capacity for all of the above

 ## Members